carlemil/VWCurve/README.md

 The above image was drawn using this library running the LineTest.kt test class and hopefully illustrates what this lib does in a simple way.

-To draw on a awt Graphics2d object, this could be used:
+To draw on an awt Graphics2d object, do:

 ```kotlin
 fun drawPolygon(hull: MutableList<LinePoint>, g2: Graphics2D) {